AndreasChristensen89/salary_struggle/README.md

 All pages should share design

 #### Color Scheme
-There is a play between bright and dark, and the colors are centered around brown.
-Bright restaurant background with a wooden feel.
-White is used to for choices and grey, red, and white signal status.
-Green is used to signal confirmation.
-Red is used to signal cancellation or declined.
-Grey is used for pending.
-The dark brown background resembles and gives, in my opinion, a nice contrast to the hero-image.
+The colors for the shop are generally bright.
+The background is white and the divs have green, blue, yellow and grey colors.
+For messages the standard colors have been used via bootstrap.
+Play buttons are green, edit buttons are blue (including restart character).
+Each list of objects (items, interviewers, products) have different colors in their lists in order to not be too similar.

+On the hero page I find the colors to be a good contrast to the hero image.
+Also, for the divs the box shadow goes well with the white background.

 #### Choice of text
-Lato was the choice.
-I experimented with a lot of fonts from Google, but in the end Lato was the best in my opinion.
+Montserrat was the choice.
+I experimented with a lot of fonts from Google, but in the end Montserrat was the best in my opinion.

 #### Pictures
-There is only one picture used, which is a wooden bar desk with a blurry background.
-It is bright and has a brown/wood based theme.
-I find it relaxing and simple, and hope that others will feel the same way.
+Pictures a taken from freepik, with credits in the readme.
+All background and characters are drawn by me in Adobe Illustrator.

 #### Accessibility
 All non-text elements are marked with aria-labels, and the contrast between background and foreground colors were implemented in color scheme.